PROJECT CRITERIA & OVERVIEW

-Projects should be highly visible and physical in nature at a street, site or neighborhood level.
-Projects can include but are not limited to: design interventions, community projects, artistic interpretations and public art, streetscaping, landscaping, and public amenities such as decorative benches, tables and bicycle racks.
+Projects should be display from 3 months up to 1 year, highly visible and physical in nature and can include but are not limited to: design interventions, community projects, artistic interpretations and public art, streetscaping, landscaping, and public amenities such as decorative benches, tables and bicycle racks

 PROJECT GOALS & OBJECTIVES